 There is no need to multiply examples; anyone who has eyes knows what is going on.
 A tree is known by its fruit.
 We have experienced this fruit many times at It’s Good To Be A Man: not just apathy, but hostility, toward the idea that God made men and women for different purposes.
 Hostility toward the idea that men are made to rule, and women are not.
 Hostility toward the idea that women are naturally submissive and men are naturally dominant.
 Hostility toward the idea that different genders means different fundamental duties toward God and man.
 Even hostility toward the idea, taken for granted by our fathers in the faith throughout the history of the world, that men and women are different in their souls as well as in their bodies—and that this obviously matters for all of life, not just in the home or church.

 So as a response to feminism, yes, complementarianism was compromised from the beginning.
 It was compromised by the idolatry of Athens: the desire to have a place in the academy.
 And this led to functionally jettisoning the very grounds for gender complementarity itself: the telos of sexuality.

 It can be no surprise, then, that conservative complementarians keep endorsing androgynism.
-When R. Scott Clark and Carl Trueman pimp books like Rachel Miller’s Beyond Authority and Submission or even Aimee Byrd’s Recovering from Biblical Manhood and Womanhood (an ironic, if revealingly-named swipe) it’s not an aberration.
+When R. Scott Clark and Carl Trueman promote women like Rachel Miller (author of Beyond Authority and Submission) and Aimee Byrd (Recovering from Biblical Manhood and Womanhood—an ironic, if revealingly-named swipe), it’s not an aberration.
 It’s foundational to the system.
 They’re drilling into the bedrock and they’re bringing up the ore.
 It’s all sand and slag, because that’s what the original complementarians built on, even if they themselves have not all gone mining afterward.